almarklein/timetagger/README.md

 After installation, copy and execute  `python run.py` to get started.

+## Copright and license

+As usual, copyright applies to whomever made a particular contribution in this repository, which can be inspected via e.g. git blame.
+The owner of the copyright (i.e. the author) is free to use their code in any way.

+This code is also subject to the GPL-3.0 License, to protect it from being used commercially by other parties.

+Contributors must agree to the
-## License
+[Contributor License Agreement](https://github.com/almarklein/timetagger/blob/main/CLA.md)

-This code is subject to the GPL-3.0 License.
-Contributors must agree to the [Contributor License Agreement](https://github.com/almarklein/timetagger/blob/main/CLA.md) to grant the right to use contributions at e.g. the TimeTagger.app service.
+to grant me (Almar) the right to use their contributions at e.g. the TimeTagger.app service.
+By making a contribution to this project, you agree to this CLA.

 ## Developers